 The United States Veterans Affairs (VA) department, which serves to honor our country’s veterans, plays an essential role in providing various crucial services, including VA disability benefits.
 These services, however, are sometimes put on a hold due to significant body changes such as undergoing surgeries.
 In such scenarios, the department offers temporary 100% disability benefits to aid in countering any financial emergencies.
 While the subject is often vast with plenty of details to consider, this article seeks to provide an in-depth overview of how a VA rating might change after surgery.

 Veterans who have undergone surgery or extended hospitalization for a service-connected disability may qualify for temporary 100% VA disability benefits.
 These benefits provide financial relief during recovery, ensuring veterans can focus on healing without added financial stress.
-Understanding how to apply for and maintain these benefits is essential for maximizing your compensation during this period.

 What Are Temporary 100% VA Disability Benefits?